Pony (Ginuwine song)

-"Pony" is a song by American singer Ginuwine, released as the debut single from his first album, Ginuwine... the Bachelor (1996).
+"Pony" is a song by American singer and songwriter Ginuwine, released in July 1996, by 550 and Epic Records, as the debut single from his first album, Ginuwine... the Bachelor (1996).
 Ginuwine co-wrote the song with Swing Mob associates Static Major and Timbaland; the latter made his breakthrough as a producer with the song.
-It peaked at number six on the US Billboard Hot 100 and number one on the Billboard Hot R&B Singles chart.
+Upon its release, the song was met with acclaim from music critics, and it peaked at number six on the US Billboard Hot 100 and number one on the Billboard Hot R&B Singles chart.
+The accompanying music video was directed by Michael Lucero.

 Production

 Timbaland, the song's producer, revealed in a MasterClass lecture that the song's instrumental was created in 1989, and that the song was written and recorded in 1994, two years prior to its release.

 Critical reception

 "Pony" was met with critical acclaim.
-Larry Flick from Billboard wrote, "This sex jam, played out through horse-riding metaphors, is an even-metered gallop through lovely backing vocals and machine-generated music."
-He added, "While lead vocal elements are indistinguishable from several similar jams receiving heavy play, "Ginuwine" makes up for it with endearing style and funk.
+Larry Flick from Billboard magazine wrote, "This sex jam, played out through horse-riding metaphors, is an even-metered gallop through lovely backing vocals and machine-generated music."
+He added, "While lead vocal elements are indistinguishable from several similar jams receiving heavy play, 'Ginuwine' makes up for it with endearing style and funk.
 Added vocals run though a synthesizer provide a unique supplemental element to the bassline and act as an interesting refrain."
 The song received an A− from Matt Diehl for Entertainment Weekly, who said that its "irresistible funk grooves lope at an easy gait, seducing the listener with a velvety tenor and belching synthesizer hook".
-Tony Farsides from Music Weeks RM Dance Update rated it five out of five, picking it as Tune of the Week.
+Tony Farsides from Music Weeks RM Dance Update gave it a full score of five out of five and named it Tune of the Week.
 He noted that "given the downtempo mania that's dominated R&B in recent years, it's refreshing to hear a solid uptempo track instead. [...]
 All in all, a great track and hopefully a deserving hit as well."